jkunisak/rna_sequencing_workflow_marthlab_rotation/README.md

 ### Installing Necessary Software
 To get started (assuming the user works in the Marth lab), a few tools need to be installed.
 The pipeline requires that the tools be installed in a `software` folder that exists in the home directory (`~`).
 The `fastqc`, `hisat2`, and `samtools`modules will be used and loaded automatically when running the pipeline.

-The first tool that needs to be installed is `trimmomatic`.
-This is needed when analyzing data from single cell RNA sequencing to remove adapter sequences.
+The first tool that needs to be installed is `trimmomatic` to remove adapter sequences from single cell rna sequencing data.
 To install `trimmomatic`, please use the following command:

 First make the software directory if it doesn't exist:
 ```